ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 #Covariance and Contravariance

-Imagine you have a base class : Shape and two descendants : Square and Circle.
+Imagine you have a base class: Shape and two descendants: Square and Circle.
 ```c#
 class Shape
 {